 - See the Records Management Policy for data retention requirements, schedules, and practices.

-By delegation of the President, the Vice President for Information Technology shall ensure compliance with this policy.
+The Senior Associate Vice President for Information Technology shall ensure compliance with this policy.
 Data Stewards and Data Custodians shall implement the policy as described above.

 This policy is effective as of April 2nd, 2020.